Michael Lindsay-Hogg: Career

 Following Let It Be, Lindsay-Hogg continued his work in UK television, directing both episodes and TV movies, including work on the TV serial Brideshead Revisited (1981).
 His work on the BBC series Play for Today and Play of the Week, and the serial Brideshead Revisited were each nominated for BAFTA awards, in 1974, 1978, and 1983, respectively, with Brideshead Revisited winning for Best Drama Series/Serial.
 His second feature film as director, Nasty Habits (1977), is a comedy satire of the Watergate scandal.
 His third theatrical film, The Sound of Murder, was released in 1982.

 Lindsay-Hogg continued directing music videos throughout the 1970s, including many for the Rolling Stones and Paul McCartney and Wings.
 In 1985, he directed the video for Whitney Houston's single "You Give Good Love".
 During the 1980s he returned to directing concert films, including Simon and Garfunkel's The Concert in Central Park, Neil Young's Neil Young in Berlin and Paul Simon, Graceland: The African Concert.
 Lindsay-Hogg's work in the 1980s also included directing TV movies of various plays and novels, including adaptations of Doctor Fischer of Geneva (1984), Master Harold...and the Boys (1985), As Is (1986), and The Little Match Girl (1987).

 Lindsay-Hogg's The Object of Beauty for the BBC's Screen Two series of television films received positive reviews in 1991, and his comedy/drama for HBO, Running Mates, was broadcast in 1992.
 Frankie Starlight (1995), which followed, was met with mixed reception.
 In 1994, he directed the Roger Daltrey concert film A Celebration: The Music of Pete Townshend and The Who.
 The VH1 television movie entitled Two of Us (2000) is a fictionalized account of the last meeting between John Lennon and Paul McCartney.
 He directed a film adaptation of Samuel Beckett's absurdist play Waiting for Godot (2001).

 In addition to his television and film work, Lindsay-Hogg is known for his work in theatre.
-He directed both the original 1978 production (for which he was nominated for a Tony Award) and 1980 revival of Whose Life Is It Anyway?.
+He directed both the original 1978 stage production (for which he was nominated for a Tony Award) and 1980 revival of Whose Life Is It Anyway?.
 He also directed Broadway productions of Agnes of God (1982), and The Boys of Winter (1985).
 Off-Broadway, he helmed Larry Kramer's AIDS drama The Normal Heart in 1985.

-His autobiography entitled Luck and Circumstance: A Coming of Age in Hollywood, New York, and Points Beyond was published in 2011.
+Lindsay-Hogg autobiography entitled Luck and Circumstance: A Coming of Age in Hollywood, New York, and Points Beyond was published in 2011.
 It chronicles his career and his relationship with Orson Welles.

-After a long hiatus from television and film work, Lindsay-Hogg began directing the television series Tinsel's Town in 2015.
+After a long break from television and film work, Lindsay-Hogg began directing the web series Tinsel's Town in 2015.